How to Make Ghee

 • When ready, remove the butter mixture from the heat and allow it to cool for 5 minutes.

 Carefully strain it into a jar through a fine-mesh strainer, coffee filter, nut milk bag, or several layers of cheesecloth.
-This will remove the butter solids, leaving you with ghee.
+Straining it will remove the butter solids, leaving you with ghee.

 Ghee in a bowl and a jar